Student Handbook: Section 5: General College Policies

 Any harassment of Daemen College employees, students or applicants in violation of these rules is absolutely prohibited and will not be tolerated.

-- No One Has Authority To Violate This Policy.
 Under no circumstances does any faculty member, administrator, trustee, other employee, or student of the College or any other person, including vendors and sub-contractors, have any authority whatsoever to engage in discriminatory, harassing, or retaliating conduct in violation of this policy.
-If anyone claims to have such authority, or if an employee, student, third party (such as participants in College sponsored events) or applicant has a question about whether objectionable conduct is authorized by the College, the College’s Equal Opportunity and Affirmative Action Officer and Title IX Coordinator (DS 102, 716.839.8301), should be contacted.
+If anyone claims to have such authority, or if an employee, student, third party (such as participants in College sponsored events) or applicant has a question about whether objectionable conduct is authorized by the College, the College’s EEO (Director of Diversity and Inclusion, 716-839-7699, DS 115), should be contacted.

 Individuals with complaints of discriminatory harassment may also have the right to file a complaint with the Office for Civil Rights (OCR) of the U.S. Department of Education.
 An employee may also have the right to file a charge with the United States Equal Employment Opportunity Commission (“EEOC”), the Office of Civil Rights (“OCR”), or the New York Division of Human Rights (“SDHR”).
 A charge should be filed with the EEOC within 300 days of the most recent date that the unlawful conduct occurred, or if filed with the OCR, within 180 days, or if filed with the SDHR, within one (1) year.
 Reporting to the College is critical, however, because if the College does not know about the conduct, it cannot act.